rodelrebucas/go-developer/go-basics/struct.md

-A. Struct - Collection data , struct are copied by value
+A. Struct - Collection of data , struct are copied by value

 B. Creating struct
 ```